GFW Technical Review 02 – VPN

 OpenVPN

 A later protocol that reuses TLS for its handshake and cryptographic layer.
 OpenVPN can run over UDP or TCP, often defaulting to UDP/1194.
-Because it borrows from TLS but does not fully mimic HTTPS, its traffic patterns are distinctive.
+The handshake borrows from TLS, but OpenVPN wraps it in its own record format with a plaintext opcode byte at a fixed offset, so even the cryptographic exchange does not look like HTTPS on the wire.

 L2TP/PPTP

 Older tunneling technologies widely supported in early consumer devices.
-PPTP relied on GRE and MS-CHAP, and L2TP often ran in combination with IPsec.
-Over time they fell out of favor due to both security and performance limitations.
+PPTP relied on GRE and MS-CHAP, while L2TP typically ran on top of IPsec.
+Both fell out of favor over time: PPTP’s authentication was broken by the mid-2000s, and the L2TP/IPsec stack paid a double-encapsulation penalty that newer protocols avoided.

 SSH Tunneling